Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 Component 1: The Interval Schedule

-Choose two to four email windows per day based on your role.
-The windows should land between – not during – your highest-focus work periods.
-A typical starting schedule:
+Choose two to four email windows per day based on the kind of work you do.
+The windows should land between your highest-focus periods, not during them.
+A typical starting schedule looks like this.

 Window Time Duration Purpose